-[Tsuruoka City, Yamagata Prefecture] Tsuruoka City, home to four national hot spring resorts
+[Tsuruoka City, Yamagata Prefecture] Tsuruoka City is home to four national hot spring resorts

 Tsuruoka City is home to four hot spring resorts designated as national health resorts: Yutagawa Onsen, Atsumi Onsen, Yunohama Onsen, and Yura Onsen